How Template Inheritance Works

 To modify the configuration for all documents that inherit from a template:- Open the template document in Polarion.

-- Open the configuration editor (Menu > Configuration).
+- Open the configuration editor (Menu > Configuration > Edit Risksheet Configuration).
+The editor supports YAML editing with syntax highlighting and error detection.

 - Make your changes and save.